 Please note: Any distance learning students or visitors who plan on coming to one of our campuses must show either a proof of vaccination or a negative COVID test within 72 hours of coming to campus.
 Those who arrive without either proof of vaccination or a negative test will be directed to our on-campus testing site to undergo a rapid test.
-See below for more information on our Fall 2021 policies.
+See below for more information on our COVID-19 policies.

 The college accepts proof of vaccination of any of the three available vaccines: Moderna, Pfizer, or Johnson & Johnson.
 Free vaccine clinics administering the Pfizer and Johnson & Johnson vaccines are available at each of our on-campus and drive-through vaccine clinics (see below for dates and locations).